ttscoff/bunch/bunch-files/scheduling-bunches.md

 Bunches with active schedules will have a timer icon after their title in the menu.

+> Tip: By default, Bunches that are already open will ignore a scheduled open, and Bunches that aren't open will ignore a scheduled close.
+You can override this and have them open or close anyway by using the `ignores state: true` frontmatter setting.
+{:.tip}

 ## Schedules, Screensavers, and Sleep

 Bunches scheduled to open or close automatically will work while the screensaver is running or the display is asleep, but will not wake the display or stop the screensaver.